benjaminfoo/Voice-Consultant/readme.md

 ## Notes on technical dept. / TODO
 * This is the initial commit of the project.
 I'd like to keep working on this project after my exams in january
 * Because of that and little to no time were spend by implementing this prototype, this project is currently in a bad state:
-  * It's currently NOT possible to build it without refactoring it
-  * Hardcoded paths
   * No abstraction
   * No architecture
-  * Only tested on windows systems and a single raspberry pi
   * ...
 In- & Output is in german language

 ## Keywords